 "Have you not seen those who have changed the Blessings of Allah into disbelief and caused their people to dwell in an abode of destruction?"
 [Surah Ibraheem 14: 28].
-Despite the immense material and human resources of Pakistan, it is beset by economic problems.
+Despite the immense material and human resources of Pakistan, it has been beset by economic problems for seven decades.
 Amongst its problems are growing and large unemployment, underdeveloped agriculture and industry, crippling taxation, constant surges in prices as well as hugely expensive and constantly unavailable power.

-The budget announced by the Kayani-Sharif regime does not solve any of Pakistan's economic problems, rather it will worsen them.
-That is because the 2013 Budget is a continuation of the colonialist policies that have denied Pakistan its true potential since its creation in 1947.
-Imposed by the World Bank and IMF, these policies include strangulating economic activity with huge taxation, establishing colonialist loans with interest to keep Pakistan deep in debt, undermining state ownership of essential infrastructure, preventing the establishment of a heavy industrial base and state of the art weapons manufacture to keep Pakistan dependent on foreign imports to critical areas of the economy, invalidating any attempts to tie ownership with practical cultivation of agricultural lands to prevent a challenge to Western agriculture, insisting that the currency is linked to paper money rather than real wealth, gold and silver, so that it constantly loses its buying power as well as rendering illegal the public ownership of sources of immense wealth such as oil, gas and electricity in order to cripple the economy.
+The budget announced by Pakistan's rulers does not solve any of Pakistan's economic problems, rather it will worsen them.
+That is because the 2021-2022 Budget is a continuation of the colonialist policies that have denied Pakistan its true potential since its creation in 1947.
+Imposed by the World Bank and IMF, these policies include strangulating economic activity with regressive taxation, establishing colonialist loans with interest to keep Pakistan deep in debt, undermining state ownership of essential infrastructure, preventing the establishment of a heavy industrial base and state of the art weapons manufacture to keep Pakistan dependent on foreign imports to critical areas of the economy, invalidating any attempts to tie ownership with practical cultivation of agricultural lands to prevent a challenge to Western agriculture, insisting that the currency is linked to paper money rather than real wealth, gold and silver, so that it constantly loses its buying power as well as rendering illegal the public ownership of sources of immense wealth such as oil, gas and electricity in order to cripple the economy.

 These destructive colonialist policies are a constant feature of any government that rules by man-made laws in Pakistan.
-And the Kayani-Sharif regime is no exception, for democracy is the system by which colonialist power ensure the securing of their interests.
-The 2013 Budget is a clear example for it is not much more than a cut-and-paste of the Letter of Intent signed with the IMF after the April 17-22 visit to the United States, of a six-member Pakistani delegation, including the secretaries for finance and economic affairs, the SBP governor, additional secretary for external finance and chairman of the Federal Board of Revenue.
+The current regime is no exception, for democracy is the system by which colonialist power ensure the securing of their interests.
+The 2021-22 Budget is a clear example for it is in line with the IMF prescriptions, constituting the post-Washington Consensus.
 As such democracy is just a rubber stamp for colonialism and the cause of our miseries as it prevents the comprehensive implementation of Islam.

-Allah said,
+Allah (swt) said,

 "Whosoever turns away from My Reminder (Qur'an) verily, for him is a life of hardship."
-[Surah Taha 20:124]
+[Surah Ta-Ha 20:124].

-The only way for establishing the economic revival of Pakistan on a firm footing is the abolition of democracy and the return of the Khilafah to these Muslim Lands.
+The only way for establishing the economic revival of Pakistan on a firm footing is the abolition of democracy and the return of the Khilafah (Caliphate) to these Muslim Lands.
 This details the blessings that Islam will bring to the economic life of the Muslims.
 Hizb ut Tahrir has produced a vast culture on Islam's economy as well as a constitution.
 Moreover it has a government in waiting for implementation of Islam under the leadership of its Amir, the eminent jurist and statesman, Sheikh Ata Bin Khalil Abu Al-Rashtah.